HengTat/TaskManager/README.md

 # TaskManager
 Task Manager Application With Data Analytics.
-Built using the MERN stack
+Built using the MERN stack Some of Javascript libraries include highcharts, axios and mdbreact.

 To run: <br />
 <strong>ExpressJS</strong> <br />